Last updated on July 17th, 2022 at 04:37 pm

 Religious festivals are celebrated all over the country people belonging to different religions have their own festivals.

-Holi is called the festival of colours on this day people throw coloured powder called gulal on each other.
+Holi is called the festival of colors on this day people throw colored powder called gulal on each other.

 It is the festival of the gurus mainly celebrated by the Sikhs.
-On this day people go to gurudwara and offer prayers, Langar can be organized where free meals given to all.
-The holy book Guru Granth Sahib is read by the guru on this day and huge celebration organised at golden temple in Amritsar.
+On this day people go to gurudwara and offer prayers, Langar can be organized where free meals are given to all.
+The holy book Guru Granth Sahib is read by the guru on this day and a huge celebration is organized at a golden temple in Amritsar.

 It is celebrated at the end of the long fasting month called Ramzan.
 People do namaz at mosques.
 On this day people wear new clothes and wish each other Eid Mubarak.
 Special dish sewain is made on this day.

 Every year on 25th December Christmas is celebrated as the birthday of Jesus Christ.
-On 24 December midnight prayers takes place in churches Christmas trees are decorated and cakes are specially made.
-Children’s love to receive gift from Santa Claus.
+On 24 December midnight prayers take place in churches Christmas trees are decorated and cakes are specially made.
+Children love to receive gifts from Santa Claus.

 Harvest festivals: –

 it is a harvest festival of Assam.
-On this day the women’s wear traditional assamese clothes and perform on special bihu songs and dances.
+On this day the women wear traditional Assamese clothes and perform special Bihu songs and dances.

-It is the harvest festival of north India especially in Punjab.
-On this day the man performs bhangra on those and women’s do giddha dance.
+It is the harvest festival of north India, especially in Punjab.
+On this day the man performs bhangra on those and the women do giddha dance.

 Also Read :-